Funky Winkerbean: Controversy

 The more dramatic turns of the storyline have led to mixed responses from readers.
 Negative reaction to a 2007 strip featuring Wally getting blown up by an I.E.D. (which turned out in the next strip to be him playing a computer game), included two papers that ran the strip receiving irate phone calls and letters to the editor, and led to Batiuk issuing an apology soon after the strip ran.

-Reactions to the most recent chapter of Lisa's Story led to further complaints over the comic's gloomy content, and Batiuk has mentioned in interviews about the storyline that he has received complaints about the current direction of the storyline.
+Reactions to later chapters of Lisa's Story led to further complaints over the comic's gloomy content, and Batiuk has mentioned in interviews that he has received complaints about the direction of the storyline.
 Web comic Shortpacked produced a satirical strip in which most of the words of Funky Winkerbean characters' dialogue are replaced by the word "cancer."
-The Comics Curmudgeon also makes frequent reference to the seemingly unremitting gloom of the strip, calling it "a black hole of bleakness and depression and cancer from which no joy or laughter can escape."
-The strip has also inspired a blog, Son of Stuck Funky, which provides a daily commentary.
+The Comics Curmudgeon also made frequent reference to the seemingly unremitting gloom of the strip, calling it "a black hole of bleakness and depression and cancer from which no joy or laughter can escape."
+The strip has also inspired two blogs, Stuck Funky (which has been inactive since 2010) and Son of Stuck Funky (the second blog, which started soon after Stuck Funky stopped posting) which provides commentary on both FW and Crankshaft.

-A Crankshaft strip from May 23, 2007, sarcastically addresses the more recent controversies from Batiuk's perspective, with a character remarking of newspaper comic strips that "everyone knows they're supposed to be funny".
+A Crankshaft strip from May 23, 2007, sarcastically addresses the controversy from Batiuk's perspective, with a character remarking of newspaper comic strips that "everyone knows they're supposed to be funny".
 In the Funky Winkerbean strip published on September 30, 2007, Les essentially echoes the Crankshaft comment.